 In textbooks and popular history, the White House is figuratively constructed as a repository of democratic aspirations, high principles, and ethical values.
 For many Americans, it is subversive to criticize the nation’s founders, the founding documents, the presidency, the president’s house, and other institutions that have come to symbolize the official story of the United States.
 It may be uncomfortable to give up long-held and even meaningful beliefs that in many ways build both collective and personal identities.
 However, erasing enslaved African Americans from the White House and the presidency presents a false portrait of our country’s history.
 If young people—and all the rest of us—are to understand a fuller, people’s history of the United States, they need to recognize that every aspect of early America was built on slavery.

-Dr. Clarence Lusane is the program director for Comparative and Regional Studies at American University.
+Dr. Clarence Lusane is a professor and chairs the Department of Political Science at Howard University.
 He teaches courses in comparative race relations, modern social movements, comparative politics of the Americas and Europe, and jazz and international relations.
 He is a national columnist for the Black Voices syndicated news network.
 Lusane has authored a number of books including The Black History of the White House (City Lights, 2010).
 This article is part of the Zinn Education Project If We Knew Our History series.

 © 2014 The Zinn Education Project.